JonathanSuarezVazquez/Jonathans-megr2157-portfolio/docs/assignments/A02/index.md

 ![myimage](weight-1.png)

 I listed the knowns and unknowns.
 I used the largest force and I found the yield strength of AISI 1020 in Solidworks which was 357.57 MPa, I found the required cross sectional area.
 I found the formula for rectangular hollow tube.
 The density of AISI 1020 in solidworks was ρ=7870 Kg/m^3.
 I decided to use a wall thickness of 3 mm, an outside width of 28 mm, and an outside height of 25 mm.
-I found the mass of 8.21 Kg and weight of 80.54 N
+I found the mass of 8.21 kg and weight of 80.54 N

 ### Pin Calculations